yostane/pwa_from_scratch/README.md

 }
 ```

-Finally, we need to load the history from the storage on page load.
-Modify the `onLoadAsync` function as follows.
+On to the final touch.
+Make the `onLoadAsync` function load the persisted history when the DOM is ready.

 ```javascript
 /**